Graduate and Professional Education

-Although international students cannot receive financial aid, they may be eligible for scholarships offered by their schools or departments.
+Although international students cannot receive federal financial aid, they may be eligible for some scholarships, fellowships and graduate assistantships offered by their schools or departments.
 International students should contact their departments directly for information about existing opportunities.
 International students may also be eligible for some private educational loans.

-Federal Work-StudyThe Federal Work-Study program enables eligible students to earn part of their financial aid award through employment either on campus or with an approved off-campus employer.
-Only students who meet all application deadlines are considered for this program.
+Federal Work-StudyThe Federal Work-Study program enables eligible students to earn funds through employment either on campus or with an approved off-campus employer.
+Only full-time (eight or more units) students with high financial need who meet all application deadlines are considered for this program.

 Federal LoansSubsidized and Unsubsidized Federal Direct Stafford Loans and Federal Direct Graduate PLUS Loans are available to eligible students.
 The Health Professions Student Loan, Loans for Disadvantaged Students and Primary Care Loan programs provide loans to students in the health professions.
 Federal Perkins Loans may be awarded to eligible students who meet all application deadlines.
 For details about federal loan programs and application requirements, visit www.usc.edu/financialaid/loans.

 Private Financing ProgramsPrivate financing programs are available to help students meet the costs of education by providing long-term financing options.
 Students should exhaust all federal Title IV assistance available, including the Federal Direct Stafford Loan and Federal Direct Parent PLUS loan before considering a private student loan program.
 The repayment terms of federal programs may be more favorable than the terms of private loan programs.